Hemanshu2003/PrepTrack-openshift-docker/README.md

 ```

-Click the generated link.
+Copy the generated link add `http://<copied-link>` in browser.
 You should see the PrepTrack dashboard successfully fetching your study tasks from the PostgreSQL database via the Python API!

 ## 🧹 Cleanup

 To tear down the entire project and free up cluster resources: